-- You can also check out the following resources to learn more about specific charities: IRS Select Check, BBB Wise Giving Alliance, Charity Navigator, GuideStar, and the National Center for Charitable Statistics.
+- You can also check out the following resources to learn more about specific charities: GuideStar, BBB Wise Giving Alliance, Charity Navigator, and the National Center for Charitable Statistics.

 - Be cautious of “look-alike” websites.
 These fraudulent websites will often ask for personal financial information or may download harmful malware into your computer.

 - Watch out for charities with names that sound similar to well-known organizations.
 Sometimes these sound-alike names are simply intended to confuse donors.

 - Don’t assume that charity recommendations on Facebook, blogs, or other social media have already been vetted.
 Research the charity yourself.

 - Individual supporters, like yourself, can raise money for charities or specific individuals in need through peer-to-peer fundraising campaigns.
 Supporters can set up fundraising pages on fundraising platform websites to raise money from friends and family members for their favorite cause.